squaresLab/genprog4java/README.md

 To run GenProg manually with this config file, the working directory should be the checked-out buggy version (e.g., /Users/clegoues/research/defects4j/ExamplesCheckedOut/lang1Buggy/), and specify the config file to the main GenProg4Java executable.  (e.g., /Users/clegoues/research/defects4j/ExamplesCheckedOut/lang1Buggy/defects4j.config).
 Pass the log4j config to the VM (-ea -Dlog4j.configuration=file:${workspace_loc:GenProg4Java}/src/log4j.properties).
 CLG tends to run from within Eclipse, but you can do what you like.

-The second script is still under construction.
-It is called runGenProgForBug.sh and its overall purpose is to be able to run genprog on a certain defects4j bug with certain different seeds until it it able to either find a patch or get a to a certain number of generations or wallclock time.
+runGenProgForBug.sh´s overall purpose is to be able to run genprog on a certain defects4j bug with certain different seeds until it it able to either find a patch or get a to a certain number of generations or wall clock time.

 It takes the following parameters: